marovira/helios-ml/docs/source/tutorial.rst

 Similarly to the device, the model *should not* remap any weights from the loaded checkpoint.
 Those will be automatically mapped by the :py:class:`~helios.trainer.Trainer` when the checkpoint is loaded.
+The ``for_inference`` flag signals that the model is being loaded for inference rather than training; when ``True``, training-only state such as optimisers and schedulers should be skipped.

 Training
 --------